benisde/ml_trading_bot/README.md

 <br>

-<u> Tune the training algorithm by adjusting the size of the training dataset </u>
+<b> Tune the training algorithm by adjusting the size of the training dataset </b>

 <br>
 <b> Question: </b> What impact resulted from increasing or decreasing the training window?